atbrask/RPIWeather/Backend/README.md

 * Run `sudo filetool.sh -b`to save the changes.
 * Done!
 You can reboot if you wish to make sure that everything loads as it should.

+If you want to use the 433MHz receiver feature, you'll need a couple of extra steps to free up the on-board UART pins:

+* Run `sudo mount /dev/mmcblk0p1`
+* Open `/mnt/mmcblk0p1/cmdline.txt` and remove all references `/dev/ttyAMA0`.
+In my case, I removed `console=ttyAMA0,115200`
+* Run `sudo umount /dev/mmcblk0p1`
+* Open `/opt/bootlocal.sh`
+* Remove or comment out the line `/usr/sbin/startserialtty &`
+* Run `sudo filetool.sh -b`to save the changes.
+* Reboot

 #### Configuration
 Now everything is installed and put into the right places.
 But before running the backend, it needs to be configured.

-* Open `/opt/rpiweather.py` and make the necessary changes.
+* Open `/opt/RPIWeather/rpiweather.py` and make the necessary changes.
 It's a regular python script with some configuration settings.
 You'll need to put in details about the sensor nodes, how the nRF radio is connected to the Pi, and login details for the InfluxDB server.
 * Save your changes.
 * Each time you change a setting, run `sudo filetool.sh -b` to persist the changes

 #### Running the damn thing
 To run the script from the command line write:

-    sudo /opt/rpiweather.py
+    sudo /opt/RPIWeather/rpiweather.py

 We need to use `sudo` in order to access the GPIO pins that are connected to